corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/operating-tutorials/reviewing-manual-approvals.md

   }
 ```

-Requests that are pending manual approval have the status, `PENDING_MANUAL_APPROVAL`.
+Requests that are pending manual approval have the status `PENDING_MANUAL_APPROVAL`.

 To view requests from a specific member, (for example, `C=GB, L=London, O=Alice`) and include historic requests: